 Other Legco candidates in the Hong Kong Island geographical constituency include Judy Chan Ka-pui, Ng Dick-hay and Edward Yum Liang-hsien.

-This interview appeared on Hong Kong Free Press under the title "Interview: Why accidental by-election hopeful Au Nok-hin is seeking your 'protest vote'"
+This interview was published in Hong Kong Free Press under the title "Interview: Why accidental by-election hopeful Au Nok-hin is seeking your 'protest vote'"